 Section 5.
 Division Chairpersons.
 These Directors shall be nominated and elected by the respective Divisions as indicated in their bylaws.

-ARTICLE XV FISCAL YEAR
+ARTICLE XVI FISCAL YEAR

 The fiscal year of the Association shall be from July 1 to June 30.

-ARTICLE XVI DUES
+ARTICLE XVII DUES

 Section 1.
 Annual dues shall be due and payable on or before July 1.
 Any member whose dues are unpaid by September 30 in any fiscal year shall be deemed delinquent and shall cease to be a member of the Association.

 Section 2.
 Dues shall be set by the Board of Directors.
 For active members employed in libraries, dues shall be computed on a sliding scale based on the current annual salary received by the member.

 ARTICLE XVIII AMENDMENTS

 Section 1.
 These Bylaws may be amended at any business meeting of the Association, or by postal mail, fax, or electronic means vote, provided notice of the proposed amendment shall be given in writing to all the members not less than thirty days prior to the business meeting or to the sending out of the ballot.
 A two-thirds vote of those voting in either case shall be required for adoption of an amendment.

 Section 2.
 Effective date.
 Amendments to the Bylaws will become effective upon passage.